petazeta/youronlineshop/README.md

 ## Themes

 Y.O.S. system has a themes feature.
-Tou can find theme files at layouts folder.
+You can find theme files at layouts folder.

 ## More